×

 How do clinicians diagnose slipped disc?
 Most times, disc herniation is preceded by bouts and different degrees of back pain.
 Sometimes, the cause of this back pain is not known.
 The pain eventually goes beyond the back region and radiates towards the leg.
 The pain is usually described as stabbing, burning, or shooting (just like an electric shock).

 Lumbar disc herniation, which is the most common, usually causes pain by the lateral (outer part) and anterior (front part) of the thigh and leg.
 Pain occurred when the slipped disc damages a nerve.
 A numb and tingling sensation accompanies the pain.
 If the pain is not disabling, the patient might not notice the accompanying muscle weakness.
-The pain typically reduces if the patient is lying facing up with the eggs slightly elevated.
-Patients usually get some relief when they change positions or when they take long walks.
+The pain typically reduces if the patient is lying facing up with the pressure on the spinal eggs slightly elevated.
+Patients usually get some pain relief either when they change positions or when they take long walks.

 When diagnosing slipped disc, physicians also order imaging tests.
 The imaging tests that might be carried out include X-rays, MRI, myelogram, and CT scan.
 Nerve tests that can help ascertain the location of nerve damage include electromyography and nerve conduction study.